baboon-king/cf-cheap-tlds/README.md

 # cf-cheap-tlds

 💡 A simple and regularly updated list of the cheapest Cloudflare domain TLDs, with registration and renewal prices.
-Useful for developers, makers, and anyone building on a budget.
+Perfect for developers, makers, and anyone building on a budget.

 📌 **This list is manually curated.
 TLDs are sorted by price (low to high).
 Prices are for reference only.**